okonb/recover-youtube-playlists/docs/instructions.md

 ### Step two - extracting the playlist

-Make sure you have Python 3 installed.
+Make sure you have Python 3.9 (or later) installed.

-After cloning the repository, execute the appropriate setup command.
+After cloning the repository (or downloading zipped code and extracting it), execute the appropriate setup command.

 If you're on Linux, execute `make` in the repository root folder.